As you tweak and test queries, it’s awfully useful to see how the performance has changed.

 Plan Explorer has a way to do this, and it allows you to make notes as you go.
 This used to be a ‘Pro’ feature which cost money, but SQL Sentry has now made Plan Explorer free – good news, y’all!
 This is a client tool and there is no need to change the SQL Server itself to use it.

-Here’s a little animated gif showing how it works:
+Here’s an animated gif showing how it works:

 Don’t lose your work!
 To save all versions in your history with plans, notes, etc. click ‘File’ and save, and save a whole .pesession file.